Character Creation for Illustrators and Designers (Weekend)

-You will acquire the confidence to create a 3D character of your own and to further develop it through drawing into narratives or repeat patterns.
+By the end of the course, you should acquire the confidence to create a 3D character of your own and to further develop it through drawing into narratives or repeat patterns.

 In the morning I will show you how to make your clay character.
 This will be followed by a series of carefully executed observational drawings aimed at becoming both familiar with your character and confident in drawing him in any position.

-Next you will begin to adapt human facial expressions representing various emotions onto your character through drawing.
+Next, you will begin to adapt human facial expressions representing various emotions onto your character through drawing.
 This will be continued after lunch.

 In the afternoon, you and a partner will explore how two characters could interact when presented with a challenging situation.
 You will illustrate this exercise in full colour onto an accordion book format.
 This will be a good opportunity for you to try out what you have learned about facial expressions and body language.